stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/how-to-build.md

     by
     throw Error("zlib not available in the browser");

+37. add 'autocomplete="off"' to the first input field of ngx-extended-pdf-viewer.component.html (i.e. the field with id="findbarInputContainer")

-37. (not necessary? npm run package )
+38. (not necessary? npm run package )
-38. ng build ngx-extended-pdf-viewer
+39. ng build ngx-extended-pdf-viewer
-39. npm run package
+40. npm run package
-40. ng serve
+41. ng serve

 Note to myself: to deploy the library on npm, change to the folder `dist/ngx-extended-pdf-viewer` and run `npm publish` from there.